idvorkin/idvorkin.github.io/_d/product.md

 10. **Avoid Bad Data**: Be wary of the bad data that comes from questions about hypothetical situations, flattery, and future intentions.

-Examples of turning accusatry "why questions" into less threatening data gathering questions:
+Examples of turning accusatory "why questions" into less threatening data gathering questions:

 - **Bad**: "Why didn't you like our product?"